MATLAB License Cost in 2026: What Engineering Teams Are Actually Paying

 The converter handles the bulk of the translation work automatically.
 Paste your MATLAB code — 50 lines free, no account required — and see the Python output with a compatibility report showing exactly what converted cleanly and what needs review.

-For full codebase migrations, the Migration Pass gives you 30 days of unlimited conversions with file upload for $49 — less than 3% of one MATLAB seat for one year.
+For full codebase migrations, the Migration Pass gives you 30 days of unlimited conversions with file upload for $49 — a small fraction of a single MATLAB seat-year.

 Start converting